 9 of the Most Exclusive College Secret Societies

-The Seven Society of University of Virginia is so secretive that very little is known about its history, activities, or membership.
+The Seven Society of the University of Virginia is so secretive that very little is known about its history, activities, or membership.
 It was rumored to have been established around 1905, when eight students made plans to get together for two tables of bridge but only seven turned up.
-It was probably originally based on a Masonic system, and its visibility is maintained by daubing the society’s symbol on college buildings.
+It was probably originally based on a Masonic system, and its visibility is maintained by daubing or carving the society’s symbol on college buildings.

 One of the most notorious, riotous, and exclusive of the college secret societies in the United Kingdom is the Bullingdon Club of Oxford University, which was founded around 1780.
 Its members are selected from the aristocracy and the most prominent banking, business, and political families in Britain.
 Former members have gone on to form a network of individuals in the top seats of power.